terkelg/ramme/README.md

 - Repository is just for learning / personal purposes thus should not be part of any service available on the Internet that is trying to do any malicious activity (mass bulk request, spam etc).

 ## Legal
 This code is in no way affiliated with, authorised, maintained, sponsored or endorsed by Instagram or any of its affiliates or subsidiaries.
-This is an independent and unofficial.
-Use at your own risk.
+This is an independent and unofficial Instagram app.
+Use it at your own risk.